 Field-hunting tip

-Look in oxidized zones of molybdenum-rich hydrothermal copper deposits country — that is the host setting where lindgrenite typically forms.
+Look in oxidized zones of molybdenum-rich hydrothermal copper deposits country, the host setting where lindgrenite typically forms.
 If you start seeing molybdite, chrysocolla, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals, platy, crusts habit, so train your eye for that shape before scanning the outcrop.